rhregalado/rhregalado.github.io/_essays/essay9.md

   When I walk along High Holborn<br>
   I think of you with nothing on<br>
   <cite style="font-style: normal; font-weight: normal; display: block; text-align: right;">
-    <strong><em>Celia, Celia</em></strong>, Adrian Mitchell
+    <strong><em>Celia, Celia</em></strong>, Adrian Mitchell<br>
+    From <em>Heart on the Left: Poems 1933-1984</em>, 1997
   </cite>
 </blockquote>

+<p>This is Adrian Mitchell’s most famous love poem written for his second wife, actress Celia Hewitt.
+And he did well to say l love you this way!</p>

 <p>I can’t quite remember the very first poem I ever learned, so I thought I’d share one that I love instead.
 What I like about it is that it’s sweet, charming, and wonderfully grounding.
-There’s also a lovely reading of it by one of my favorite actors, Helena Bonham Carter, which I would warmly recommend reading it alongside her.
+There’s also a lovely reading of it by one of my favorite actors, <strong>Helena Bonham Carter</strong>, which I would warmly recommend reading it alongside her.
 Here’s a <a href="https://www.youtube.com/watch?v=bcrm3JgOgD4" target="_blank">link</a> to the recording.</p>

 <blockquote style="color:var(--global-text-color-light); font-style: italic; font-weight: bold; font-family: 'Playfair Display', serif;">
   I’ve been thinking about the way, when you walk<br>